Codingkj/tiy-front-end-course/week-01/day-03/solutions.md

   background-color: orange;
   border: 1px solid rgb(0, 0, 0);
 }
-ANS: Background orange with a thin black border (1 pixel) for a class of warning.
+ANS: 11.
+(10 for class plus 1 for Element) Background orange with a thin black border (1 pixel) for a class of warning.

 Problem 2
-What is the specificity of this selector:

-body header p#introduction.important {
+What is the specificity of this selector: body header p#introduction.important {
   color: red;
   font-size: 150%;